bob134552/Battlestations/README.md

 and a site review section where the four most recent reviews are visible for new or returning users to view.
 The site reviews section also allows a logged in user be able to write their own review and give a star rating which adds to the average rating above the reviews.

+#### All Reviews Page

+The All Reviews page displays all customer reviews should the user be interested in reading more than the most recent four displayed on the home page.

 #### Site Review Page (add and update)

 The Site Review page is a form consisting of a radio button star rating and a text field for users to write their review of the site.
 The update page is the same